Memorandum of understanding: international joint ventures

 14.5 Each party may end negotiations in relation to the proposed Joint Venture without having to give any reason for doing so or incurring any liability to the other party.

-15.2 This memorandum of understanding is, and all negotiations and any legal agreements prepared in connection with the Joint Venture, and any dispute or claim arising out of or in connection with them or their formation shall be, governed by, and construed in accordance with, the law of [RELEVANT JURISDICTION].
+15.2 This memorandum of understanding, and all negotiations and any legal agreements prepared in connection with the Joint Venture, and any dispute or claim arising out of or in connection with them or their subject matter or formation, shall be governed by, and construed in accordance with, the law of [RELEVANT JURISDICTION].

 Start due diligence